 Facts about Sever's disease

-Any running or jumping activities can increase the odds that a child will develop Sever's disease.
-Soccer and gymnastics are two common sports that tend to put kids at risk.
+Any running or jumping activities can increase the odds that a child will get Sever's disease.
+Soccer and gymnastics are common sports that tend to put kids at risk.

 Symptoms of Sever's disease

-If your child has any of the following symptoms, call your pediatrician for an evaluation:
+If your child has any of these symptoms, call your healthcare provider for an evaluation:

-Heel pain that begins after starting a new sports season or a new sport
+Heel pain that starts after starting a new sport

 Walking with a limp or on tiptoes